 When do we want to sail?

 As with reserving a space for a land wedding, you'll need to determine the optimal date for your cruise wedding.
+Even in winter, cruises leave from the east and west coasts, taking you from cold weather to balmy.

 Where do we want to sail?